emptysetsquad/dollar-docs/pages/faqs/bonding.en.md

 **Deposit/Withdraw ←→ Staged ←→ Bond/Unbond.**

 - Any time, you use Bond or Unbond once, you go into a fluid state in that epoch
-- Upon the next epoch, you will go back into the frozen state
+- Your state will remain fluid for 15 epochs

 **In fluid state:**